-RIS SK STATEN IENT Risk ID: 1 Title e: Lead Times for Towers and She Iters ] Status: Monitor Date Identified: 3/2/2006 3 Category Sch edule Probability High Owner: Adams Schedule Impact High Description: nt week lead time of not meeting sched nas the potent ial for Impacts Project Milestones: e this is an issue, Il completion of th nilestones co uld be delaye d, which could Schedule: of towers and shelte It is possible, th nat overall cor npletion delay on the installation rs could be averted lead time.
-Miti igation & Cor tingency F Plans Mitigation: 2.
-Plan ac of doing s 3.
-If delay 4.
-For tho sites to as ccordingly, so. vs occur, re use sites the ssign resou s where this is a p and proceed with edeploy efforts to o at may be effected irces to mitigate o ties for reducing le ordering towers other sites. d, have continger verall project cor and shelters i icies plans in place by know Estimated Mitigation ı Cost: Contingency: ation resources to of order if depend are in a posit ion to proceed J. Start Trigger: Stop 2.
-Delays ry times extend be s in finalizing desig gn specifications has extended beyond planı ned order dates.
-Trigger: ules revised to refi is diverted to other on dates.
+RIS SK STATEN IENT Risk ID: 1 Title e: Lead Times for Towers and She Iters ] Status: Monitor Date Identified: 3/2/2006 3 Category Sch edule Probability High Owner: Adams Schedule Impact High Description: There is a causing d । six to eigh elays and ∣ nt week lead time on not meeting sched on towers and sh duled completion elters.
+This h dates nas the potent ial for Impacts Project Milestones: For those also delay sites wher / the overa e this is an issue, Il completion of th site completion ı e NTIP. nilestones co uld be delaye d, which could Schedule: If lead tim of towers through p ies are pro and shelte roper plani perly accounted fo rs will be delayed. ning and redeployr or, any tasks or a .
+It is possible, th ment of resource ctivities that a nat overall cor s to other tas are dependent npletion delay ks during the on the installation rs could be averted lead time.
+Miti igation & Cor tingency F Plans Mitigation: Identify Plan ac of doing s If delay For tho sites to as Explore those site cordingly, o. 's occur, re se sites that ssign resou s where this is a p and proceed with edeploy efforts to o at may be effected irces to mitigate o ties for reducing le ootential problem ordering towers other sites. d, have continger verall project cor ead times. and shelters i icies plans in npletion slipp f there is mini place by knov ages. mum risk ving what other Estimated Mitigation ı Cost: Contingency: 1.
+Realloc 2.
+Execute ∺ate installa e tasks out ation resources to of order if depend others sites that dencies permit. are in a posit ion to proceed J. Start Trigger: Stop 1.
+Delive 2.
+Delays ry times extend be s in finalizing desig eyond scheduled gn specifications start dates fo has extended r installation. beyond planı ned order dates.
+Trigger: 1.
+Sched 2.
+Work i ules revised to refi is diverted to other lect new delivery r sites to offset s and installati ite delays. on dates.